jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * File:  ` models/rectangle.py `
  Self-paced manual review  Panel footer - Controls
 ### 3. Validate attributes
-          mandatory         Progress vs Score  Task Body Update the class   ` Rectangle `   by adding validation of all setter methods and instantiation (  ` id `   excluded):
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Update the class   ` Rectangle `   by adding validation of all setter methods and instantiation (  ` id `   excluded):
 * If the input is not an integer, raise the  ` TypeError `  exception with the message:  ` <name of the attribute> must be an integer ` .
 Example:  ` width must be an integer `
 * If  ` width `  or  ` height `  is under or equals 0, raise the  ` ValueError `  exception with the message:  ` <name of the attribute> must be > 0 ` .
 Example:  ` width must be > 0 `
 * If  ` x `  or  ` y `  is under 0, raise the  ` ValueError `  exception with the message:  ` <name of the attribute> must be >= 0 ` .
 Example:  ` x must be >= 0 `